fjarri/poetic_edda/README.rst

   See any <stanzaprelude> usage in Bellows book.
 * Check spaces between single and double quotes and between double quotes and apostrophes (thin space needed?)
+* Put original and translated textstanzas in comments side-by-side (and delete parentheses from original stanzas)
+* Check that phrases like 'prose after stanza 5' are single references to prose, not one ref to prose and one to stanza